Note: Our best cloud services round-up has been fully updated. This feature was first published in October 2012.

 Google's cloud computers

-Low overheads, coupled with the ultra-low cost of Chromebooks, their simplicity and their suitability for mobile working, mean they're ideal business machines – unless you're doing business in China, where Gmail and Google Apps don't work.
+Low overheads, coupled with the ultra-low cost of Chromebooks, their simplicity and their suitability for mobile working, mean they're ideal business machines for simple tasks – unless you're doing business in China, where Gmail and Google Apps don't work.

 iCloud Drive is here!